synthizer/synthizer/manual/src/concepts/custom_streams.md

 ## A Complete Python Example

-The rest of this section will explain ind detail how streams work from the C API, but this is a very complex topic and most of the infrastructure which exists for it exists to make it possible to write convenient bindings.
+The rest of this section will explain in detail how streams work from the C API, but this is a very complex topic and most of the infrastructure which exists for it exists to make it possible to write convenient bindings.
 Consequently, here is a complete and simple custom stream which wraps a Python